ASSIABD/email_assistant/README.md

 ## What is it?

-An AI email assistant that learns how **you** write and drafts replies in your exact voice — not a generic AI voice.
+An AI email assistant that learns how **you** write and drafts replies in your exact voice, not a generic AI voice.
 Built with a multi-layer security pipeline and strict human-in-the-loop control.

 ---